ArenKDesai/Aren-s-Notes/botany lec.md

 Trichomes (hairs) on the leaves are modified epidermal cells that extend from the surface.
 They have a lot of functions: retaining temperature, reducing water loss, absorbing water, defense, etc.

 Movement cells regulate the movement of leaves that get engorged in water.
+The leaf opens when the movement cells are full of water, and closes wi

 There are three types of plants that cover habitats:
 1. Mesophytes: Live in moderately moist environments